Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzKeyVaultCertificate.md

 -----END CERTIFICATE-----
 ```

-This command gets the certificate named TestCert01 from the key vault named ContosoKV01.
-To download the certificate as pfx file, run following command.
-These commands access SecretId and then save the content as a pfx file.
+This command gets the certificate named `$certName` from the key vault named `$vaultName`.
+These commands access secret `$cert.Name` and then save the content as a pfx file.

 ### Example 3: Get all the certificates that have been deleted but not purged for this key vault.
 ```powershell